yeomann/PhpEncryption-BLENC-encoder/README.md

-# PHP Encryption-BLENC-encoder
-Php code encyption via BLENC
+# PHP Encryption via BLENC

-Code includes test example with simple php file called `"simple.php"` and a Object oriented file as example called `"class.php"`.
+Repo includes test example with sample php files called `"simple.php"` and a Object oriented file class example called as `"class.php"`.
 In order to run and test encryption, Run following:

 1 - encrypt_class.php

 2 - encrypt_simple.php

-The encrypted output will be produced and stored in `encrypted` folder.
+The encrypted output of files will be produced and stored in `encrypted` folder.

-Keys folder is about holding the encrypted keys, that will genertated on the fly by Blenc.
-This folder is not the part of your project there you can user any directory and you must mention about this folder either via `.htaccess` or `php.ini` for now i mentioned that relative path of key in my php.ini
+Keys folder is about holding the encrypted keys, key will genertated on the fly by Blenc.
+This folder is not the part of your project.
+Therefore, you can use any directory for keys and you must mention about this folder either via `.htaccess` or `php.ini`
+For now, I
+mentioned that relative path of key in my php.ini

 ## Php.ini